-- The theoretical top prize of $819,200 is completely outlandish for the 1970s (really, nobody noticed that?!), but actually fits quite well as a big-ticket (albeit unorthodox) prize in the post-Who Wants to Be a Millionaire? landscape.
+- The theoretical top prize of $819,200 is completely outlandish for the 1970s, but actually fits quite well as a big-ticket, if unorthodox, prize in the post-Who Wants to Be a Millionaire? landscape.

 - The logo seen in the center of the Money Board during the December 26 clip looks remarkably like that of Russian Roulette (2002-03).